Raid Alpine (Nice to Geneva)

 Day 6: La Clusaz to Thonon-les-Bains

-You start descending out of La Clusaz and down to the base of the mighty Col de la Colombière (1618m), the ‘main event’ of the day.
-Drop down the other side and ‘undulate with an uphill bias’ along to Taninges.
-Next up, the Col de Ramaz (1557m) is not particularly high, but extremely steep from the southeast, making it the most challenging climb of our trip.
-To get here we must first ascend the gorge and pass through Les Gets, and finally over the Col de l’Encrenaz (1437m) to avoid a road closure at the base of the Ramaz.
-Enjoy the Alpine meadow scenery around the Col de Jambaz (1027m) and Col de Terramont (1080m) before the last col of the day (and holiday!): the Col de Moises (1118m).
-The shores of Lake Geneva are in sight and it’s downhill all the way!
+You start the day by leaving La Cusaz, descending to the base of the mighty Col de la Colombière (1618m), the ‘main event’ of the day.
+Drop down the other side and undulate (with an uphill bias!) to Taninges.
+Next up, the Col de Ramaz (1557m).
+It’s not particularly high, but extremely steep from the southeast, making it the most challenging climb of your trip.
+To get here we must first ascend the gorge and cycle through Les Gets, and finally over the Col de l’Encrenaz (1437m) to avoid a road closure at the base of the Ramaz.
+Enjoy the tranquil Alpine meadows surrounding the Col de Jambaz (1027m) and Col de Terramont (1080m) before the last col of the week: the Col de Moises (1118m).
+The shores of Lake Geneva are now in sight and it’s downhill all the way to our hotel for well-deserved celebrations!

 119km with 2500m ascent [ride profile]